 Frank I. Lin, M.D.

-Dr. Lin is a board-certified physician in the fields of internal medicine and nuclear medicine.
+Dr. Lin is a board-certified physician in the fields of medical oncology and nuclear medicine.
 Dr. Lin's research interest is in the use of systemic, targeted radionuclides or conjugates as a treatment modality for cancer, and he is head of the Targeted Radionuclide Therapy Section of the Molecular Imaging Branch at NCI.
 Selected as a Lasker Clinical Research Scholar in 2016, Dr. Lin leads several pre-clinical investigations of radionuclide therapy agents as well as being the principal or associate investigator on a number of clinical trials at the NIH involving radionuclide therapy.
 Dr. Lin is particularly interested in the development and clinical translation of novel alpha particle and Auger electron-emitting radionuclides as targeted therapy for cancer.

 1) targeted radionuclide therapy, 2) alpha particle-emitting radionuclides, 3) neuroendocrine tumors, 4) nuclear medicine, 5) positron emission tomography (PET), 6) theranostics